ATidiane/3I017/README.md

 This project purpose is to develop a website like Twitter.
 Some called it Twister.

 Remarque: The only .js file used in the repository "WebContent/js" is : correct_one_js.js.

+If this has been useful to you, do not hesitate to leave a **star**.